DavidC1999/C2/README.md

 ```

 ### Building for Windows
 Install the mingw-w64 cross compiler suite if you haven't already.
-I used version X.
+I used version 10-win32 20220113.
 ```bash
 $ sudo apt install mingw-w64
 ```